GadgetRenu

 Step 4: Get Paid in Cash

-GadgetRenu receives your watch at their New Jersey facility, inspects it within one business day, and processes payment within 3-5 business days.
+GadgetRenu receives your watch at our New Jersey facility, inspects it within one business day of arrival, and processes payment within three business days after delivery.
 Choose PayPal, Zelle, Venmo, Cash App, or a mailed check.

 GadgetRenu ships nationwide with their free insured USPS label.
 Whether you're local to their Wallington, New Jersey location or shipping from the West Coast, the process and timeline are the same.

 If there's any discrepancy between the condition you described and what they find during inspection, GadgetRenu explains exactly what they found and offers a revised price.
 If you don't agree, they'll return your watch for free — no questions asked, no return shipping fee.
-This transparent approach is what separates reputable buyback companies from the ones that rely on bait-and-switch tactics to lock sellers into lower prices.
+This transparent approach is how GadgetRenu handles inspection discrepancies — clear communication, a fair revised offer when needed, and your watch back at no cost if you decline.

 Frequently Asked Questions